 PL1 and Supervisory Years: Neonatal ICU

 Interns and residents rotate through the NICU at Brigham and Women’s Hospital (BWH) and Boston Medical Center (BMC).
-The BWH NICU is a 60-bed unit divided into two 16-bed acute care pods, and two 16-bed intermediate care pods.
+The BWH NICU is a 64-bed unit divided into two 16-bed acute care pods, and two 16-bed intermediate care pods.
 Interns in the BWH NICU take q4 24 hour call and spend the majority of their time in the NICU caring for neonates in one acute care pod where they are supervised by a NICU fellow and attending physician.
-They also spend about 4-5 days caring for non-critically ill neonates in the short stay unit.
+They also spend about four to five days caring for non-critically ill neonates in the short stay unit.
 The BMC NICU is a 22-bed unit and the team consists of an attending neonatologist, one senior resident, one junior resident and two interns.

 Besides caring for critically ill neonates, residents obtain extensive experience in the resuscitation and stabilization of newborns at high-risk deliveries.
 At both sites neonatal attendings are on site 24 hours per day to provide supervision and teaching.
 Residents participate in a comprehensive educational curriculum including daily lectures by attending neonatologists covering common neonatal problems, such as respiratory distress syndrome, necrotizing enterocolitis, hyperbilirubinemia, and nutrition.
 All residents are trained in the Neonatal Resuscitation Program during intern orientation and then re-certify during their PL-2 year.

 During the junior year residents rotate through the BWH NICU as the “DR1” delivery room resident – the first call to all deliveries requiring a pediatrician.
 The resident is responsible for attending deliveries with a NICU nurse and respiratory therapist for triaging newborns in the delivery room and well baby nursery.